Jordan-H\"older decomposition of regular $(a, b)$-modules: Proof of theorem

 generated by $y$ and $t$ satisfying:

 that has also another set of generators: $t$ and $x:= y + (\lambda_{j+1} - \lambda_j + 1)bt$ which satisfy:

 In this case we take $F'_j=\pi^{-1}(<x>)$. \end{proof}

-\begin{lemma} Let $\lambda$ be either $0$ or $1/2$ and $E$ be a regular hermitian {\ab}.
-Suppose that there is an unique normal elementary sub-{\ab} of parameter equal to $\lambda$ modulo $\ZZ$ and suppose moreover that every Jordan-Hölder sequence contains at least $2$ elementary quotients of parameter equal to $\lambda$ modulo $\ZZ$.
+\begin{lemma} Let $E$ be a regular hermitian {\ab}.
+If there is a unique normal elementary sub-(a,b)-modules $F_1 \simeq E_\lambda$ with $\lambda\in\ZZ$ (resp. $\lambda\in\ZZ+1/2$) and every composition series that starts with $F_1$ contains at least another elementary quotient $E_\mu$ with $\mu$ integer (resp. integer+1/2).